Languages Taught in Linguistics Department

 Language Placement Testing or Test-Out Information

-Students who have prior speaking or language knowledge of Arabic, Chinese, Japanese or Swahili should contact the Linguistics Department for test-out and language course placement information.
-These tests are provided online.
-Students wishing to take placement tests should email the department email@example.com through their OHIO email account with the language placement test they would like to take.
-The student will receive an email from the department with instructions on how take the test.
+Students who have prior speaking or language knowledge of Arabic, Chinese, Japanese, or Swahili should email firstname.lastname@example.org from their OHIO email account to request to take the Arabic, Chinese, Japanese, or Swahili language placement test.
+Students will then receive an email with instructions on how to take the test.

-Students who have no prior background in Arabic, Chinese, Japanese or Swahili, or would like to begin with a new foreign language, do not need to take a placement test but should register for the beginning course (e.g. 1110).
+Students who have no prior background in Arabic, Chinese, Japanese, or Swahili, or who would like to begin with a new foreign language, do not need to take a placement test but can register for the beginning course, which is 1110 for all languages.